-1. Director of Corporate Services - Afternoon portion of Regular Council Meeting at Salmon Arm Secondary on June 8, 2020 held at the Salmon Arm Secondary Sullivan Campus in the theatre.
+- 1. Director of Corporate Services Afternoon portion of Regular Council Meeting at Salmon Arm Secondary on June 8, 2020 - 0085-2020Moved: Councillor Wallace Richmond Seconded: Councillor Flynn THAT: the afternoon portion of the Regular Council Meeting of June 8, 2020 be held at the Salmon Arm Secondary Sullivan Campus in the theatre.